Personal profile

 Nhung has published in high-impact factor leading international journals, including the Lancet Public Health, Tobacco Control, and PloS Medicine.
 She has been consistently ranked among the top 2% of researchers in the world in the last five years, based on citation scores (single year, the Stanford list).
 Her modelling work contributed to the development of the world's first tobacco endgame law (passed by the New Zealand Parliament in 2022).
 Her work was submitted as evidence to the UK Parliament to support the Tobacco and Vapes Bill 2024–25, contributing to legislation aimed at protecting future generations from smoking.
 Furthermore, her research has contributed to clinical guidelines, including the 2016 European Guidelines on Cardiovascular Disease Prevention in Clinical Practice.
 Nhung has published across 12 United Nations Sustainable Development Goals, with significant contributions to Zero Hunger, Reducing Inequalities, Climate Action, and Life on Land.

 Nhung has served on the Arrow Award Committee, which awards an annual prize for the best published health economics paper in honour of Nobel Laureate Kenneth Arrow.
-She is currently an advisor for the World Health Organization on health economics and modelling (WHO Technical Advisory Group on Economics for Environment, Climate Change and Health; World Bank and WHO Global Technical Consultation to Estimate the Economic Burden of Foodborne Diseases).
+She is currently a Temporary Adviser for the World Health Organization on health economics and modelling (WHO Technical Advisory Group on Economics for Environment, Climate Change and Health; World Bank and WHO Global Technical Consultation to Estimate the Economic Burden of Foodborne Diseases).
 Nhung is the Co-Chair of the Australian Clinical Trials Alliance (ACTA) Health Economics Alongside Trials (HEAT SIG).

 Qualifications